ome/omero-iviewer/docs/settings.md

     $ omero config set omero.web.iviewer.max_active_channels 20

-NB: If the iviewer is using the [image region microservice](https://github.com/glencoesoftware/omero-ms-image-region) then it will query the `max-active-channels` supported by the microservice, which is also 10 by default.
+NB: If the iviewer is using the [image region microservice](https://github.com/glencoesoftware/omero-ms-image-region) then it will query the `max-active-channels` supported by the microservice, which is also set to 10 by default.
 This will override any value in the iviewer settings.

 ROI page size